-In this mode, the communication is based on a query-response scheme; when the gateway issues a query on the subnetwork, the addressed node is expected to issue a response to that query.
+In this mode, the communication is based on a query-response scheme; when the gateway issues a query on the sub-network, the addressed node is expected to issue a response to that query.
 Nodes are not permitted to issue responses spontaneously, i.e. without first receiving a query.

 There is one exception to this rule; the broadcaster.
-Most protocols offer some way of broadcasting messages to all nodes on the network, without expecting them to respond to the broadcasted message.
+Most protocols offer some way of broadcasting messages to all nodes on the network, without expecting them to respond to the broadcast message.
 This is also reflected in the gateway, which features a dedicated broadcaster node.

-In Master Mode, Anybus Configuration Manager comes preloaded with most commonly used Modbus RTU commands, which can conveniently be reached by right-clicking on a node in the Anybus Configuration Manager and selecting "Insert New Command".
-Note however that this does not in any way prevent other protocols based on the same query-response message-scheme to be implemented.
+In Master Mode, ACM comes preloaded with the most commonly used Modbus RTU commands, which can conveniently be reached by right-clicking on a node in ACM and selecting "Insert New Command".
+Note however that this does not in any way prevent other protocols based on the same queryresponse message-scheme from being implemented.